caillotantoine/gettingstartedgdb/README.md

 # Getting started with GDB

 GDB is the debugger linked with GCC and G++.
-This document / article aims to sumarize what I learned recently with GDB.
+This document / article aims to summarize what I learned recently with GDB.

 ## First steps : run a program